fastify/light-my-request/README.md

   headers: { 'x-custom': 'value' } // authorization header is also included })

-// Method chaining also works
-const res4 = await boundInject()
+// Method chaining also works, but it overwrites the default options const res4 = await boundInject()
   .get('/users')
   .headers({ 'x-request-id': '123' })